 While those might be bold statements, the shift in mindset from an industry that’s notorious for its resistance to change is still a win.

 If such a change can happen in an industry that hasn’t seen any major innovation since Ford’s Model T, what’s saying the same can’t happen with electricity?

 Population growth and climate change will have a direct bearing on how we tackle reliable electricity.

 Economic development can’t be separated from electricity supply.

 Regional cooperation can unlock economies of scale that bring down the production costs of electricity and make it more affordable for consumers.

 Technology and innovation are our friends.

-In part three I will look at what the future of electricity will look like and what you can do to prepare yourself for it.
+In part three I look at what the future of electricity in Zimbabwe will look like and what you can do to prepare yourself for it.